stevengharris/markupeditor-desktop/README.md

 ## Learn More

-The MarkupEditor desktop application is built using the [MarkupEditor base](https://github.com/stevengharris/markupeditor-base) package.
+The MarkupEditor desktop application is built using the [markupeditor](https://github.com/stevengharris/markupeditor-base) package.
 You can learn more about the underlying technology and other ways it is being used by visiting the [project web site](https://stevengharris.github.io/markupeditor-base/).